ying-tang/help-documentation/_drafts/_heat/using-ucd-ucdp.md

 2. Connect the UCDP server to IBM Blue Box by following the instructions in [Connecting to OpenStack-based clouds with Keystone authentication](http://www-01.ibm.com/support/knowledgecenter/SSWS3W_6.1.1/com.ibm.edt.doc/topics/cloud_connect_openstack_keystone.html).

-**Note:** When connecting the UCDP server to IBM Blue Box, create an authentication realm that points to the Keystone server, and keep the 'Use default orchestration engine check box' checked when configuring the realm.
+**Note:** When connecting the UCDP server to IBM Blue Box, create an authentication realm that points to the Keystone server, and keep the **Use default orchestration engine** check box checked when configuring the realm.

 With the connection established, you can now deploy applications to IBM Blue Box within IBM UrbanCode Deploy and IBM UrbanCode Deploy with Patterns.